koenraadhaedens/azd-avd-demo/MANUAL_DEPLOYMENT_GUIDE.md

 ### 3. Network Connectivity
 - Ensure network connectivity between Azure VNet and your domain controllers
 - **DNS Server IP**: You must know the IP address of your domain controller/DNS server
+- **Domain Controller VNet**: You must know the resource ID of the VNet where your domain controller is located
+- **Network Peering**: Both forward and reverse VNet peering will be automatically created
+- **Permissions**: Ensure you have Network Contributor access to the domain controller VNet
 - Configure DNS settings to point to your domain controllers
 - Open required ports for domain communication (TCP 88, 135, 139, 389, 445, 464, 636, 3268, 3269; UDP 53, 88, 123, 389, 464)